necko-moe/necko3-payment-page/README.md

 ### Features

-- **Real-time polling** — invoice and payment data refresh every second.
-The moment a transaction hits the mempool, it shows up.
-Polling auto-stops once the invoice reaches a terminal state _(Paid, Expired, Cancelled)_, because hammering your backend after the job is done would be rude.
-(The transition to web sockets will happen as soon as I implement this on the backend)
+- **Real-time WebSocket updates** — the page connects to a dedicated WebSocket channel for the invoice and reacts instantly to every backend event: `PaymentDetected`, `PaymentConfirmed`, `PaymentReorged`, `PaymentFailed`, `PaymentLost`, `InvoicePaid`, `InvoiceExpired`, `InvoiceCancelled`.
+No polling, no delay, no hammering the API.
+The socket is closed automatically once the invoice reaches a terminal state.
 - **Branded QR codes** — generated with `qr-code-styling`, themed to match dark/light mode, with a composited center image showing the token logo and chain badge.
 Looks good enough to screenshot and send to your mom.
 - **Live countdown timer** — ticks down to `expires_at` every second.
 Goes red and urgent under one minute, because nothing motivates a crypto transfer like a ticking clock.
 - **Payment progress** — a progress bar showing paid vs. total with BigInt-safe decimal formatting _(no floating-point rounding surprises on large amounts)_.